 1. Cut the bread:

 First, I like to cut the bread into bite-size cubes.
 Often I find it easiest to dip the bread if there is a piece of crust on it.
-One day old bread is also a good idea.
-Place the bread cubes in a bread basket and set aside.
+One-day-old bread is also a good idea.
+Place the bread cubes in a bread basket and set them aside.

 2. Rub the pot with garlic: